 - The bar or establishment sold alcohol to the drunk driver

-- The driver was drunk, in part, because he was overserved by the establishment, and
+- The driver was drunk, in part, because he was overserved by the establishment

-- You suffered an injury or some harm because the driver was drunk, thanks, in part, to being overserved.
+- You suffered an injury or some harm because the driver was drunk, due to being overserved

 In other words, you have to connect your drunk driving accident with the bar’s decision to serve an obviously intoxicated patron.

 You weren’t injured solely because an Austin bar overserved a customer.
-That drunk driver made the decision to get behind the wheel an operate a car.
-They started the car and put their foot on the gas.
+That drunk driver made the decision to get behind the wheel and operate a vehicle.
+They started the vehicle and put their foot on the gas.
 They turned the vehicle onto the road and crashed into your car.